Cyprus in the Eurovision Song Contest 1998

-Cyprus competed in the Eurovision Song Contest 1998, held on 9 May 1998 at the National Indoor Arena in Birmingham, United Kingdom.
-The Cyprus Broadcasting Corporation (CyBC) organised a public selection process to determine its entry for the contest.
+Cyprus was represented at the Eurovision Song Contest 1998 with the song "Genesis" (Γένεσις), composed by Michalis Hatzigiannis, with lyrics by Zenon Zindilis, and performed by Hatzigiannis himself.
+The Cypriot participating broadcaster, the Cyprus Broadcasting Corporation (CyBC), selected its entry through a national final.

 Eight songs competed in the national final, held on 11 March 1998, where a jury chose the winning song.
 Michalis Hatzigiannis with the song "Genesis" received the most votes and was selected to represent the nation in the contest.
 Hatzigiannis performed 17th at the international contest and at the close of the voting process, finished in 11th place, receiving 37 points from 10 countries.